 Would you like to experience many different aspects of self-sufficiency and enjoy nature at the same time?
 We'd love your help with woodwork, building with natural or recycled materials and gardening.
 We are a young and small community living on a beautiful piece of land with a large garden, chickens, forest and tiny sheep.
 Currently, we do not gain commercial profit from the estate, while we do try to live off it for the most we can.

-We are Jeroen, Filiz & Idris (6), Angelique & Sara (9) with three sweet cats, an old dog, tiny sheep, bees and chickens.
-Jeroen works at the farm and Filiz teaches Biology in high school.
+We are Jeroen & Idris (6), Angelique & Sara (9) and Vera, three sweet cats, tiny sheep, bees and chickens.
 We love music, nature (of course) and food!
 Angelique teaches also Biology at the world School, initiate a schoolgarden and does homeschooling with Sara.

 Life at our place revolves mostly around the edible landscape.
 One of our priorities in taking care of our domain, is to affect the biological diversity positively.
 That's why we grow many different kinds of plants, some of which are very extraordinary.
 We are always searching for plants that make an interesting addition to the garden, or varieties that fit better in this biotope.